 - (a) On March 14, 2008, the British Columbia Securities Commission ("BCSC") issued a cease trade order against the securities of Century until Century filed certain required technical reports in accordance with NI 43-101, it prepared and filed amended interim financial statements, and it prepared and filed amended management's discussion and analysis for the period ended September 30, 2007.
-On March 20, 2008 the BCSC revoked the cease trade order and issued instead a management cease trade order relating to the filing of the required records. - (b) On May 5, 2009, the BCSC issued a management cease trade order in connection with Century's failure to timely file financial statements and related management's discussion and analysis for its financial year ended December 31, 2008.
+On March 20, 2008 the BCSC revoked the cease trade order and issued instead a management cease trade order relating to the filing of the required records.
+On July 18, 2008, the BCSC revoked the management cease trade order after Century filed all required records. - (b) On May 5, 2009, the BCSC issued a management cease trade order in connection with Century's failure to timely file financial statements and related management's discussion and analysis for its financial year ended December 31, 2008.
 On June 16, 2009, the BCSC revoked this management cease trade order after Century filed the required records.